Abu al-A'la Mawdudi: Islamic Revolution

-Though the phrase "Islamic Revolution" is commonly associated with the 1979 Iranian Revolution, (or General Zia's Islamisation), Maududi coined and popularised it in the 1940s.
-The process Maududi envisioned—changing the hearts and minds of individuals from the top of society downward through an educational process or da'wah—was very different than what happened in Iran, or under Zia ul-Haq.
-Maududi talked of Islam being "a revolutionary ideology and a revolutionary practice which aims at destroying the social order of the world totally and rebuilding it from scratch", but opposed sudden change, violent or unconstitutional action, and was uninterested in grassroots organising, socio-economic changes, or even street demonstrations, often associated with revolutions.
+Though the phrase "Islamic Revolution" is commonly associated with the 1979 Iranian Revolution, (or General Zia's Islamisation), Mawdudi coined and popularised it in the 1940s.
+The process Mawdudi envisioned—changing the hearts and minds of individuals from the top of society downward through an educational process or da'wah—was very different than what happened in Iran, or under Zia ul-Haq.
+Mawdudi talked of Islam being "a revolutionary ideology and a revolutionary practice which aims at destroying the social order of the world totally and rebuilding it from scratch", but opposed sudden change, violent or unconstitutional action, and was uninterested in grassroots organising, socio-economic changes, or even street demonstrations, often associated with revolutions.

 His "revolution" would be achieved "step-by-step" with "patience", since "the more sudden a change, the more short-lived it is."

 He warned against the emotionalism of "demonstrations or agitations, ... flag waving, slogans ... impassioned speeches ... or the like".
 He believed that "societies are built, structured, and controlled from the top down by conscious manipulation of those in power," not by grassroots movements.
 The revolution would be carried out by training a cadre of pious and dedicated men who would lead and then protect the Islamic revolutionary process.
 To facilitate this far-reaching program of cultural change, his party "invested heavily" in producing and disseminating publications.

-Maududi was committed to non-violent legal politics "even if the current methods of struggle takes a century to bear fruit."
+Mawdudi was committed to non-violent legal politics "even if the current methods of struggle takes a century to bear fruit."
 In 1957 he outlined a new Jama'at policy declaring that "transformation of the political order through unconstitutional means" was against sharia law.
-Even when he and his party were repressed by the Ayub Khan or People's Party (in 1972) governments, Maududi kept his party from clandestine activity.
+Even when he and his party were repressed by the Ayub Khan or People's Party (in 1972) governments, Mawdudi kept his party from clandestine activity.
 It was not until he retired as emir of JI that JI and Jam'iat-e Tulabah "became more routinely involved in violence."

 The objective of the revolution was to be justice (adl) and benevolence (ihsan), but the injustice and wrong to be overcome that he focused on was immorality (fahsha) and forbidden behavior (munkarat).
-Maududi was interested in ethical changes, rather than socio-economic changes of the sort that drive most historical revolutions and revolutionary movements.
+Mawdudi was interested in ethical changes, rather than socio-economic changes of the sort that drive most historical revolutions and revolutionary movements.
 He did not support these (for example, opposing land reform in the 1950s as an encroachment on property rights) and believed the problems they addressed would be solved by the Islamic state established by the revolution.